BriannHu/NSERC_Project/README.md

 - Average read/write latency of all maps
 - 50th and 99th percentile read/write latency of all maps

-An example figure generated using the benchmark is the following: <br><br>
+The following is an example figure generated using the benchmark: <br><br>
 ![Map2 99th Percentile Figure](https://github.com/BriannHu/NSERC_Project/blob/master/figures/Map2_Read_2hr_99th_Percentile.png)

+### Phase 2 - Modifying the LSM Tree used by RocksDB

+To augment the underlying LSM tree, RocksDB needs to be modified to support data structures other than just `Slice`.
+The benchmark will then be re-run using these new data structures to compare the read/write performance against that of using a `Slice`.

+Currently in progress!